toacy/kip-pages/index.md

 Instantiation occurs when processes become executable chunks of work and a working plan is materialized.
 It is the transformation between process and actual work plans.
 The process is defined and every time the process is executed, entirely or partially, it generates a new instance.

-Let's suppose a person works in a lingerie store, which every year showcases products and the most beautiful models of the world takes the catwalk wearing super expensive bras (we're not citing any names here!!).
-The cashier follows the process below when each customer buys fragrances, purses or any other product(s).

 <center>
  <img src="./images/InstantiationExample.png" alt="Instantiation Example using BPMN"/>